TeachBooks/systems-engineering-design/book/chapters/chapter_6_2.md

 | Animated      | Not purposeful | Purposeful     |
 | Social        | Purposeful     | Purposeful     |
 | Ecological    | Purposeful     | Not purposeful |

+The engineering design process can be modeled as a social system where both the parts and whole are purposeful or goal-oriented.

 [^1] Ackoff, R. L. (1999).
 Ackoff’s best: His classic writings on management.
 (No Title).